-How To Bicker With Skill
+How (Not to) To Bicker With Skill

 Ok, so you ask what does bickering mean?
 Here’s a definition: bick·er | \ ˈbi-kər verb 1. to argue about petty and trivial matters.

 - Be Vague and Unclear in Your Communication.
-To guarantee effective miscommunication, send ambiguous messages to your partner.
+To guarantee effective miscommunication, and send ambiguous messages to your partner.
 Keep them guessing about what is really bothering you.
 If they ask, just say “nothing.”
 You’ll see just how quickly they give up on you.
 If they really cared, they’d just read your mind.
 But they’re way too selfish even to bother.
 So why tell them?

 - Avoid the Near Occasion of Clarity.
 An excellent technique to avoid clarity is to stop paraphrasing what you’ve just heard your partner say.
 Paraphrasing is a waste of time.
 You already know damn well what they meant.
 Their insincere request to slow down the conversation for clarity is just an excuse for them to buy time to make a stronger argument.
 Don’t fall for this ploy.

 - When You Disagree…Pile On The Resentments!
 James Taylor had it right…“I’m a steamroller baby…I’m going to roll all over you!
 “Kitchen Sinking” is an effective way to let your partner know all the resentments you have been carefully storing up.
 Let it rip.
 Hammer them with one thing after another.
-I mean, if you’re going to go through all the trouble to bicker…why not get it all out at once?
+I mean, if you’re going to go through all the trouble to bicker (badly)…why not get it all out at once?

 - Validation is for Parking… Not For Partners.
 Be stingy with praise and don’t give an inch.
 Hold on to your argumentative stance.
-One of the main ways to bicker with skill is to escalate the argument into a fight.
+One of the main ways to bicker with(out) skill is to escalate the tiniest of arguments into a nasty fight.
 Let frustration build.
 If you’re feeling unheard, maybe they’ll start listing to you!
 The logic is compelling (not!). …why waste your time listening?

-- Put your partner on the defensive!
+- Put your partner on the defensive and keep them there!
 Then complain about how defensive they are.
 Sooner or later, they’ll see who’s right, and we both know it’s you!
 Use sarcasm to get under their skin.
+Correct their grammar.
 Someone has to win this fight.
 Make sure it’s you!

 - Or Keep Screaming.
 When your partner stonewalls…ratchet up the criticism.
 Give them something they can’t ignore.
 Hit below the belt with something that will really hurt them.
 Then repeat it over and over again.

 - Carpe Diem.
 The ancient Romans said it best.
 “Seize the Day!”